opendata-guru/peacock-user-ui/CONTRIBUTING.md

 ![Transifex Logo](https://cdn.transifex.com/txc/static/charts/images/tx-logo-micro.c5603f91c780.png)

 We use Transifex as online translation service.
-Have a look at [/peacock/open-data-portal](https://www.transifex.com/peacock/open-data-portal/).
+Have a look at [Transifex project page](https://www.transifex.com/peacock/open-data-portal/).
 You can register as translator for free.
 It will automatically accept requests from translators to join the team.